the-k-node/Internship/Week 1/T8 - Allowing VMs to access HTTP server and not localhosts - Copy.md

 • Save the preferences and check SSH feature to verify that it's still working.

 • Now, to check the server is accessed only through VM IPs, go to client VM and ping the address of server and vice-versa.
+But doesn't work with outside hosts or localhost

+• Now open the server page in client system to verify the restrictions set, if it works in client VM and doesn't work in other hosts, then requirement is met.